 That being said, if you’re really having a difficult time getting all your pedals to play well together, consider a multi-effects pedalboard in which you can load in all your effects and have them available in a compact format.

-The Boss GT-1000 (link to check the price on Amazon) is an example of a multi-effect pedals.
+The Boss GT-1000 (link to check the price on Amazon) is an example of a multi-effect pedal.
 This unit hosts each and every one of Boss’s 500-series pedals in one compact unit.

 Do true bypass pedals drain battery?
 True bypass pedals, even when in off-position, will drain the battery so long as a cable is connected.
 The switch for the battery is typically located in the input plug (most common) or output plug (less common) of the pedal.
 Power is constantly required in order to engage the effect without any lag as soon as the pedal is turned on from the off position.